dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 5 - The Sprite Material

-There are also sprite objects and with that the sprite material.
+There are also sprite objects and with that the sprite material to skin these objects.
 These sprite objects are a way to add a texture to a scene that will always face the camera.
 I can then also adjust the scale and position values of the sprite objects to move them around in the scene and adjust the size.
 However there are also a number of options for the material, and also some relevant base material class features to write about with these.

 ### 5.1 - Crosshair example Sprite Material using depthTest, and  sizeAttenuation options